CONDUCT PROCESS ROLES

 Appeal Response

-Upon receiving the written appeal, the interim dean of students or designee will identify three appeal panel participants from the Student Conduct Board who were not involved in the original decision.
+Upon receiving the written appeal, the dean of students or designee will identify three appeal panel participants from the Student Conduct Board who were not involved in the original decision.
 Selection of panelists for each case will depend on a variety of considerations, including, but not limited to: prior experience with the conduct process, the nature of the case, schedule conflicts, recusal due to conflict of interest, and distribution of workload among the board members.
 Both panelists and appellant(s) will be given the opportunity to identify conflicts of interest.

-Additionally, once the written appeal is received, the interim dean of students or designee will share the appeal with the original panel and/or case administrator, who will file a written response with the Office of Student Conduct, usually within three business days.
+Additionally, once the written appeal is received, the dean of students or designee will share the appeal with the original panel and/or case administrator, who will file a written response with the Office of Student Conduct, usually within three business days.

-The interim dean of students or designee will share the appeal submission and all related materials, including the original panel and/or case administrator’s response, with the appeal panel, the appellant, and, if applicable, to any other party who has been granted an equal opportunity for appeal.
+The dean of students or designee will share the appeal submission and all related materials, including the original panel and/or case administrator’s response, with the appeal panel, the appellant, and, if applicable, to any other party who has been granted an equal opportunity for appeal.

 In cases where a witness or complainant has been granted an equal opportunity for appeal, the procedures listed in this section may be initiated by that student rather than the respondent.
 Additionally, when more than one student has the right to appeal in a case, each will have the opportunity to submit a response to the other’s initial letter of appeal, if applicable, and those responses will be transmitted to the original panel or case administrator, the appeal panel, and the other student(s), either complainant(s) or respondent(s), involved in the case.
 In the event that only one party submits an appeal, the other party will be given a copy of that appeal and three business days to submit a response.